 Obtaining diagnostics can take anywhere from 20 to 90 minutes depending on what test we will be performing, with some tests taking longer.
 You are welcome to leave the hospital during this time; just make sure to leave us your cell phone number so we may contact you when we are done.

-If we decide that surgery is required, we will try to schedule it for the following day.
 We want to keep your animal’s stay in the hospital as short as possible to minimize your cost and the time your pet must be away from you, but we also prioritize the highest standard of care and do not wish to discharge your pet to you until it is ready.
 During surgery, a board-certified anesthesiologist will oversee the anesthesia of your pet.
 Your dog or cat will recover from surgery under the constant supervision of a veterinarian or veterinary technician.
 We have a strict policy of contacting you immediately following surgery and then every single day your pet is hospitalized to let you know how they are doing and to answer any questions you have.